Parassingh-90/eb02-VCODE-CNS-RSA/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
 ###### Name of Instructional Strategy  :    <u> Expository
-###### Assessment Method: Summative
+###### Assessment Method: Formative

 <u> <b>Description: </b> of how you are going to implement the above Instructional Strategy in your Simulator: </u>
 <br>
- Input two large Prime numbers and a message to encrypt and then decrypt the message to reproduce the same message.
+ Input two large Prime numbers and a message in term of number to encrypt and then decrypt the message to reproduce the same message.

 <br/>
 <div align="right">